oba-lang/oba/doc/content/guides/language/values.md

 # Functions

 Functions are first class values in Oba.
-They can be stored in variables and passed arguments to other functions.
+They can be stored in variables and passed as arguments to other functions.

 <!-- example functions -->